 Faculty are responsible for assessing student learning and objective grading.
 A grade is used to represent the learning that takes place in the course.
 Both the faculty member and the student should be aware of a student's progress.
 Faculty should implement and publish a grading system that includes sufficient recorded grades to support the final grade assigned.
 Assignment feedback and grades should be communicated to students as quickly as possible and prior to any subsequent major assignments or exams.
-Selection of assessment and grading methods as well as grading standards should be discussed with division chairpersons so that grade misunderstandings can be kept to a minimum.
-Faculty are encouraged to utilize Canvas for assignments and feedback.
-Faculty are required to update grade records weekly on Canvas for all courses.
+Selection of assessment and grading methods and grading standards should be discussed with division chairpersons so that grade misunderstandings can be kept to a minimum.
+Faculty are encouraged to utilize Canvas for assignments, feedback and grading, and to maintain grade records for all courses.

-Faculty are required to submit an electronic gradebook to the registrar at the end of each term.
+Faculty are required to maintain an electronic gradebook on Canvas for each class regardless of location or format each term and to enter grades weekly.
 Faculty members may use a plus or minus after a grade to indicate the upper or lower part of the letter range, but such additional marks are not recorded on permanent records.
-Faculty may contact the Director of Distance Education for a consultation to ensure gradebook accuracy to aid instructor efficiency and reduce student questions.
-Canvas gradebooks may be exported as spreadsheets, labeled (instructor name, course, section and semester), printed, signed and submitted along with final, signed grade sheet at the end of each semester.
-All course syllabi should include course grading policies and assessment methods per the college syllabus plan that is available under Current Employee forms on the college website and in the Faculty Resources on Canvas.
+All course syllabi should include course grading policies and assessment methods, per the college syllabus plan that is available under Current Employee forms on the college website and in the Faculty Resources on Canvas.